Self-sabotage is the one thing that will destroy your chances of having the relationships, confidence, happiness, success, and life that you want.

 “Live life as if everything is rigged in your favor.” – Rumi

-Don’t rig your life by handing over the pen for others to write YOUR story.
+Don’t hand over the pen for others to write YOUR story.

 The keyword in Rumi’s quote is LIVE.
 Stop operating at the expense of your destiny by sabotaging the life that you’re supposed to be living NOW.